George Lloyd (footballer, born 2000): Cheltenham Town

 After progressing through the academy, Lloyd made his first-team debut during Cheltenham Town's EFL Trophy tie against Swansea City U23s at Whaddon Road on 15 August 2017, which resulted in a 2–1 defeat for Cheltenham, with Lloyd featuring for the entire 90 minutes.
 He scored a club record-equalling eight goals in an FA Youth Cup win over A.F.C.
 Totton in November.
 He turned professional at the club in December 2017, when he was also given a League Football Education award, which was given to "highlight the achievements and progression of talented young footballers who apply themselves to all aspects of their apprenticeship".
-He made his League Two debut on New Years' day, coming on for Kyle Storer 79 minutes into a 4–1 defeat at Stevenage.
+He made his League Two debut on New Year's Day, coming on for Kyle Storer 79 minutes into a 4–1 defeat at Stevenage.
 Manager Gary Johnson handed him his first start in the English Football League on 7 April, in a 3–0 home win over Morecambe during which Lloyd picked up an assist.
 He scored his first goal for the "Robins" on 21 April, in a 4–3 defeat at Cambridge United.
 He scored another goal against Crewe Alexandra to end the 2017–18 season with two goals from eight appearances.

 On 9 October 2018, Lloyd joined National League North side Hereford on a three-month loan, who were managed by former Cheltenham Town player Marc Richards.
 He scored his first goal for the "Bulls" during their 3–1 defeat to Boston United on 27 October.
-Lloyd was recalled by Cheltenham on 4 January, however was loaned back out to Hereford for the remainder of the 2018–19 season on 17 January.
+Lloyd was recalled by Cheltenham on 4 January, however, was loaned back out to Hereford for the remainder of the 2018–19 season on 17 January.
 He scored four goals from 20 games during his time at Edgar Street before being recalled to Cheltenham for a second time on 19 February.
 On 13 April, he scored an equalising goal against Lincoln City, which was later voted as 'Goal of the Season' by the club's supporters.
 Speaking the following month, he said that "working under [manager] Michael Duff has been great for me... as someone who has come through the youth system like me here at Cheltenham I look up to him a huge amount and am looking forward to having another season working and learning from him again".

 Lloyd made 18 appearances across the course of the 2019–20 campaign, scoring once in the EFL Trophy.
 He scored four goals from 40 games in the 2020–21 campaign as Cheltenham secured promotion into League One as champions of League Two; he started 18 league games and made 14 substitute appearances in the league.
 One of his goals helped to secure a 2–1 victory over Crewe Alexandra in the second round of the FA Cup, with his header earning him plaudits from Duff for his bravery.